sf-wdi-31/how-to-hide-secrets/store-secrets-using-env-vars.md

 --

-This guide will show you how to add your keys as _environment variables_ in a shell script, then `source` that shell script and use the variables in your Ruby or Node code.
+This guide will show you how to add your keys as _environment variables_ in a shell script (in Terminal), then `source` that shell script and use the variables in your Ruby or Node code.

 Read on for a full discussion on using secret keys.
 Or [click here for the cheatsheet](#tldr-cheatsheet).

-## secrets.sh
+## Creating and Running the Shell Script (`secrets.sh`)

 We're going to store our secret keys in a shell script that will set them as environment variables.
 That shell script will not be checked-in to git and we'll run it before running our server.